MIT-SPARK/Kimera-VIO-ROS/README.md

   ```

 ## Other datasets
 The launch file and parameters can also be configured for other datasets.
 For example, here we provide a [kitti rosbag for testing](https://drive.google.com/drive/folders/1mPdc1XFa5y1NrZtffYTkrkGaxj5wvX0T?usp=sharing).
-To run, in one terminal, launch the spark vio ROS wrapper with the launch file we configured for kitti:
+To run, in one terminal, launch the Kimera ROS wrapper with the launch file we configured for kitti:
 ```
 roslaunch kimera_ros kimera_ros_kitti.launch
 ```